5 Day Hikes from Calgary to See the Larches

 The turquoise coloured Skoki Lakes are off in the distance – as well as loads of larch trees

-Larch Valley and the Sentinel Pass Area
+Larch Valley and the Sentinel Pass area, Banff National Park

+As one of the premiere larch viewing areas in Banff National Park, you need to plan ahead if you want to visit Lake Louise and Moraine Lake.
 But there’s a reason for that.
 In late September, Larch Valley is a riot of yellow in one of the prettiest settings in the Rockies.
-If you can possibly visit on a weekday do so.
-Otherwise, get up really early to beat the crowds.
+If you can possibly visit on a weekday, do so.

 Read: The Larch Valley Hike – Sentinel Pass Hike in Fall